 Water Treatment and Distribution System.

 The Village’s water system is primarily supplied through well number five which pumps 500 gpm.
-Well four has greater pumping capacity delivering 720 gpm with visibly higher iron content.
+Well four also pumps 500 gpm with visibly higher iron content.
+Both wells are treated at an iron removal plant.

 The water tower holds 250,000 gallons and can almost supply a whole days use.